futatuki/viewvc/README.md

 ## Questions or Concerns?

 Feel free to use our [Issue Tracker](https://github.com/viewvc/viewvc/issues) to ask questions, make feature requests, report bugs, etc.  In yesteryear, we had mailing lists for this kind of thing, but those have been discontinued.

+For this Un-official, experimental Python 3 support version, problem about Python 3 or altsvn module specific problem, as this is personal branch of @futatuki yet, please use [futatuki's Issue Tracker](https://github.com/futatuki/viewvc/issues) instead.

 ## License